This past Sunday, I took my little sister to the Toledo Zoo in Ohio for her birthday.

 It’s hard to say if the Detroit Zoo animals are any happier than the Toledo Zoo animals.
 I had always assumed the Detroit Zoo was giving them places to hide in order to reduce their stress, but the animals at the Toledo Zoo did not seem particularly bothered by onlookers.
 Every enclosure also had plenty of enrichment toys and activities for the animals.

 I also booked a “meet-and-greet” with the zoo’s sloth.
 Unfortunately, they have a policy against posting pictures of the “private” zoo areas to social media, so I cannot share the photos I took of the sloth, except in person.
-It’s a pity, really, as they’re easily the best photos I took, what with there being no cage to obstruct my view.
+It’s a pity, as they’re the best photos I took, since there was no cage to obstruct my view.

 Was it still worth going?
 Definitely.
 I was a little panicked, initially, as we were waiting in the designated area and no guide had shown up.
 Thankfully, another worker was passing through and was happy to help us figure out what was going on.
 I suspect they didn’t see our last-minute booking, but that’s OK; the guides more than made up for the brief moments of confusion.

 We were unable to touch the sloth, but we did get to feed her pieces of yam and celery.
-The second zoo keeper we met, who took over once the sloth’s cage was opened, informed us that she was actually faster than they are in the wild, since she gets more to eat, so we had to be careful that she didn’t escape while the cage was open.
+The second zoo keeper we met, who took over once the sloth’s cage was opened, informed us that the sloth was actually faster than they are in the wild, since she gets more to eat.
 The sloth was quick to come to the cage opening, but didn’t try to make a (very slow) escape until the last few moments, when she (I’m assuming) had become bored of the celery as a treat.

 The Toledo Zoo has several different “meet-and-greet” packages for many of their animals.
 Based solely on the sloth experience, I would highly recommend splurging on one of these somewhat-pricey tours for a special occasion.